Buy Autodesk Autocad Mechanical Software

 Mechanical Drawing Detailing Features

 Detailing tools handle tasks specific to mechanical drafting conventions.
-Centerlines mark cylindrical features and axes of symmetry.
-Hidden line management shows obscured edges correctly.
-Leader notes attach intelligent annotations that pull data from objects automatically.
+Centerlines mark cylindrical features and axes of symmetry while hidden line management shows obscured edges correctly.

 Mechanical detailing commands understand drafting conventions and apply them consistently, eliminating guesswork about proper symbol placement or line representation.